costajob/app-servers/README.md

 ##### Considerations
 Nim proved to keep its promises, being a fast and concise language.
 From a pure performance point of view Nim falls behind (but it is very close to) both GO and Java.
 The gap with Crsytal is more consistent anyway.
-Said that the combination of Nim's unique compiling options and powerful standard library make it an interesting language to keep an eye on.
+Said that the combination of Nim's powerful compiler options, macro system and complete standard library make it an interesting language to keep an eye on.

 ### Crystal HTTP
 I used Crystal HTTP server standard library.
 Crystal uses green threads called "fibers", that runs on a single process (thus allowing concurrency, but not parallelism).